rpc-ag/rpc-aggregator/README.md

 ## Short-Term TODO
 - [ ] Implement rate limiting
+- [ ] Implement a ping metric fetcher from all providers
 - [ ] Implement a healthcheck scheduler to add the provider(node) back when they are functioning properly
 - [ ] Detect when a node is behind, remove it and watch closely again
 - [ ] Implement prometheus metrics & endpoint